 The stochastic parameters of the problem are the electricity, natural gas and fuel oil prices, whereas electric and thermal demands are considered deterministic since demand volatility is insignificant compared to that of prices.
-Price uncertainty is represented through a scenario tree.
-Given the two-stage structure of the problem, scenarios are represented as independent time series with only the root node in common (Fig. 2).
+Price uncertainty is represented through a scenario tree (Fig. 4), in which electricity prices are estimated for each load level (peak, plateau and off-peak) and fuel prices are calculated monthly.